pegasus-isi/kiso-ocularone-bench-workflow/README.md

 VIP navigation requires multiple DNN models for identification, posture analysis, and depth estimation to ensure safe mobility.
 Using a hazard vest as a unique identifier enhances visibility while selecting the right DNN model and computing device balances accuracy and real-time performance.
 We present Ocularone-Bench, which is a benchmark suite designed to address the lack of curated datasets for uniquely identifying individuals in crowded environments and the need for benchmarking DNN inference times on resource-constrained edge devices.
 The suite evaluates the accuracy-latency trade-offs of YOLO models retrained on this dataset and benchmarks inference times of situation awareness models across edge accelerators and high-end GPU workstations.

+> [!IMPORTANT]
+> The experiment can be run only on ARM-based machines.

 # Getting Started

 ## Prerequisites